Biden administration seeks to speed some asylum cases with new immigration docket

 Asylum seekers board a bus en route to a shelter in New York City on May 18, 2023.
 The Biden administration announced changes Thursday, May 16, 2024, meant to speed processing of asylum claims.
 (Photo by Michael M. Santiago/Getty Images)

-WASHINGTON — The Biden administration will start a new system Friday to hasten asylum claims for single adults, administration officials said Thursday.
+WASHINGTON — The Biden administration started a new system Friday to hasten asylum claims for single adults.

-The U.S. Department of Homeland Security and U.S. Department of Justice will launch a new expedited docket for migrants who arrive alone at ports of entry and turn themselves in to border authorities, senior administration officials said on a call with reporters previewing the changes.
+The U.S. Department of Homeland Security and U.S. Department of Justice launched a new expedited docket for migrants who arrive alone at ports of entry and turn themselves in to border authorities, senior administration officials said on a call with reporters previewing the changes.

 Those single adult migrants will have their asylum cases processed first, rather than have their case go to the back of the line, which can take years.